Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Colors

-We recommend black text on white paper, or black text on off-white paper, which maximizes contrast and minimizes glare.
+We recommend black text on white paper.
+Or you can use black text on off-white paper to maximize contrast and minimize glare.

 This label, for the 1903 Wright Flyer, is shown above on both off-white and white backgrounds in black text.
 The US National Park Service uses black text on an off-white background to reduce glare.

-Here’s an example of low contrast color choices on a label, with white text on a yellow background being barely readable.
+Here’s an example of low contrast color choices on a label.
+It uses white text on a yellow background and is difficult to read.

 Consistency